-They help people get into home ownership.
-These may be offered through federal or local government programs, and some nonprofit organizations.
-Features typically include down payment assistance or low-interest rates.
-However, these programs aren’t a free-for-all.
-Borrowers are typically restricted to certain income brackets, and there might be limits on how much you can profit from an increase in your home’s value.
+These programs help people get into homeownership.
+They may be available through federal or local government programs, and some nonprofit organizations assist homebuyers, as well.
+Features typically include down payment assistance or low interest rates.
+On the downside, borrowers are typically restricted to certain income brackets, and there might be limits on how much you can profit from an increase in your home’s value.

-Several other less-popular loan programs are backed by the government or government agencies.
-For example, VA loans are available to servicemembers and veterans, and USDA loans offer up to 100% financing for certain borrowers in rural areas.
+Several other less-popular loan programs are backed by federal agencies.
+For example, VA loans are available to service members and veterans, and USDA loans offer up to 100% financing for certain borrowers in rural areas.

 Home Improvement and Repair

 In addition to backing loans, the government offers programs that can help you reduce the amount you borrow.
-Public servants such as law enforcement officers, teachers, firefighters, and EMTs can also benefit from the Good Neighbor Next Door program.
+Public servants, such as law enforcement officers, teachers, firefighters, and paramedics, can also benefit from the Good Neighbor Next Door program.

 Local governments may also provide programs that help with energy-efficiency upgrades.
-PACE programs provide money for projects like solar installations, sustainable landscaping, and more.
+PACE programs provide money for projects such as solar installations, sustainable landscaping, and more.

-A rising tide floats all boats: small businesses create jobs for people in the community, and they create tax revenue for local and federal governments If you need help starting or growing your venture, shop government loan programs first.
-SBA loans should be your first choice, and they’re available at many local banks and credit unions.
+A rising tide lifts all boats: Small businesses create jobs for people in the community, and they create tax revenue.
+If you need help starting or growing your venture, evaluate government loan programs first.
+SBA loans should be your first choice, and they’re available through many local banks and credit unions.

-Although the government helps by guaranteeing loans, you’ll also need to put skin in the game.
-Be prepared to make a personal guarantee on most business loans you apply for.
+Although the government helps you qualify by guaranteeing loans, you still need to put skin in the game.
+Be prepared to make a personal guarantee on most business loans you receive.

-The SBA 7(a) small business loan is the most popular loan program, providing up to $2 million.
+The SBA 7(a) small business loan is the most popular loan program, providing up to $5 million.
 Other loans are available for smaller enterprises.
-In particular, the SBA promotes microloan programs to help small businesses and nonprofits expand.
+For example, the SBA promotes microloan programs to help small businesses and nonprofits expand.

-Because there is no government guarantee on that debt, you may have a harder time getting approved: you’ll need decent credit and sufficient income to qualify for the loan.
-If you have trouble getting approved, you might have to pledge collateral or ask somebody to cosign for the loan with you.
+Because there is no government guarantee on a personal loan, you may have a harder time getting approved: You’ll need decent credit and sufficient income to qualify for the loan.
+If you have trouble getting approved, you might have to pledge collateral or ask somebody to co-sign for the loan with you.